Indians of North America -- Education

 Abstract Collection of manuscript drafts of epistles prepared by Baltimore Yearly Meeting to send to the Yearly Meetings of Philadelphia, New York, Rhode Island, and North Carolina.
 Most concern the education and treatment of Indians, African Americans, and Quaker children; also, opposition to war and the production of liquor by Friends.
 All are handwritten with corrections.

-Scope and Contents Includes business correspondence (chiefly on financial matters), treasurer's accounts and reports, receipts, bills, inventories, trustees minutes.
+Overview This collection includes various documents relating to the The Emlen Institution for the Benefit of Children of African and Indian descent, including business correspondence (chiefly on financial matters), treasurer's accounts and reports, receipts, bills, inventories, trustees minutes.
 Also a printed copy of will of Samuel Emlen and deed to land in Warminster, Bucks Co., 1765 (recorded 177).

 Overview Zebedee Haines (1843-1923) was a Quaker who was active in the work of the Philadelphia Yearly Meeting of Friends and of its Indian Committee in the late 19th century.
 Zebedee was also a student, teacher, administrator, and school committee member at Westtown School.
 The Haines family ran a dairy farm in West Grove, Pennsylvania.
 The collection contains family correspondence and diaries.
 Also includes letters of Zebedee Haines to his wife, describing his visits to Tunesassa and to native...